 The Really Important Tips

-Everyone develops their own style, pace and tricks when using a serger.
+Everyone develops their own style, pace, and tricks when using a serger.
 But no matter how you will eventually prefer to use your machine, the following do’s and don’ts are practical, universal tips.

 - Sewing over pins is a bad habit when using sewing machines.
 Doing it on a serger is a sure recipe for disaster.
 A serger cuts the fabric as it sews, which means learning to sew without depending on pins or pinning much further away from the edge.